Last updated on: March 31st, 2023

 Legal Sports Betting In Massachusetts

 After years of showing support for legal sports betting in Massachusetts, Governor Charlie Baker was able to sign HB 5164.
 The MA legislation agreed to terms in August of 2022 and has implemented a 20% tax for mobile betting, a 15% tax for retail betting, and a 15% tax for DFS.
-State-regulated sportsbooks are not expected to officially launch in MA until the beginning of 2023.
+State regulated sportsbooks in MA officially launched in January of 2023.

 There was a lot of support for legal sports betting in MA but there was some divide in where all of the tax revenue would go from the activity.
 The legislation decided on the tax going to five different funds that would benefit the economy and overall society of Massachusetts.